ThGaskin/NeuralABM/models/SIR/README.md

 The following configuration sets are included in the model:

-- `ABM_data`: generates synthetic ABM data (fig. 2 in the publication)
+- `ABM_data`: generates synthetic ABM data
-- `Predictions` fits the SDE system to the ABM data and calculates the marginal densities on the parameters (figs. 3 & 4 in the publication).
+- `Predictions` fits the SDE system to noisy data and calculates the marginal densities on the parameters
+- `MCMC`: runs an MCMC scheme on the same data as `Predictions` and plots the results

-You can run these sets simply by calling
+- `Ground_truth`: runs a two-dimensional grid search over two parameters to generate a ground truth distribution You can run these sets simply by calling

 ```commandline